 - Administer competition through an application, not through your wall or any other means

-- Include the following disclosure adjacent to any promotion entry field: “This promotion is in no way sponsored, endorsed or administrated by, or associated with, Facebook.
+- Include the following disclosure adjacent to any promotion entry field: “This promotion is in no way sponsored, endorsed, administrated by, or associated with Facebook.
 You are providing your information to [recipient of information] and not to Facebook.
 The information you provide will only be used for [disclose what you intend to use info for].”

 If you want to check them out for yourself, visit https://www.facebook.com/promotions_guidelines.php

-**UPDATE 19/5/11: Facebook have changed their promotional guidelines this week to remove a number of prohibitions in order to simplify competitions.
+**UPDATE 19/5/11: Facebook has changed its promotional guidelines this week to remove a number of prohibitions in order to simplify competitions.
 I have noted each condition that has been revoked in the points above.